jing-guo/jedi-stack/doc/Platforms.md

 module load comp/gcc/9.2.0 git python/GEOSpyD
 ```

-It is also advisable to use the `-m64` flag when compiling with intel, as specified in the [configuration file](../buildscripts/config/config_Discover.sh).
+For most of the libraries, particularly hdf5, it is also advisable to use the `-m64` flag when compiling with intel, as specified in the [configuration file](../buildscripts/config/config_Discover.sh).
+However, this flag should be omitted for bufrlib and for jedi itself.